- review: Vivobarefoot Primus Lite III knit – next generational? - February 1, 2023

 LT – Lightweight

 Honestly, the LT lineup is where it’s at!
-Cheaper, a little lighter/smaller, and just as good and hardy as the AR types, I really like my Arc’Teryx Atom LT and take it practically everywhere with me.
+Cheaper, a little lighter/smaller, and just about as good and hardy as the AR types, I really like my Arc’Teryx Atom LT and take it practically everywhere with me.

 Maybe it’s the affordability which sold (or bought) me, but I’ve had nothing but great longevity and durability from my LT Arc’teryx gear.